Snubbed and hated: How Slovenia's Janša treated MEPs

 "Social media should ... not be a place for personal attacks," it added.

-For in 't Veld, Janša was "engaging in a debate that is, frankly, unfitting for a civilised society".
+For in 't Veld, "members of government were engaging in a debate that is, frankly, unfitting for a civilised society".
 "Tone is important ...
 That kind of debate leads to a climate of distrust, hostility, and intimidation," she said.

 She spoke the same day that a British MP was stabbed to death in the UK, in an attack which highlighted the danger of political hate-speech.